-The resources below are what I have been using to research and plan my garden.
+The resources below are what I use to research and plan my garden.

-Garden planning involves not only selecting plants appropriate to your location but also plants that will help your garden soil remain healthy and help attract beneficial insects while detering pests and disease.
+Garden planning involves not only selecting plants appropriate to your location but also plants that will help your garden soil remain healthy and help attract beneficial insects while deterring pests and disease.

 - Growing Calendars